MadeByMike/madebymike/site/content/writing/using-css-variables.md

 ```

-##Techniques for using CSS variables
+## Techniques for organising CSS variables

 CSS variables have the potential to change how we write CSS.

 In most cases I'd now consider it code smell if a media query or CSS selector swaps one variable for another (such as in the first example).
 Rather than swapping variables it's better to define one variable, set it's initial value and change this with a selector or media query.

 Separating variables form property declarations is considered good practice when working with preprocessors.
-The same should be done with CSS variables.
+This should't change when working with CSS variables.

-In fact, I'm pretty convinced that in almost all cases, responsive design logic should now be contained in variables.
-There is probably a strong argument to say that when changing any value, whether in a media query or an element scope, this should be separated from  design.
-It makes sense for all the logic related to the variable to be at the top of the document.
+In fact, I'm convinced that in almost all cases, responsive design logic should now be contained in variables.
+And there is a strong argument to say that when changing any value, whether in a media query or an element scope, this logic should be separated from  design.

-It's easier to maintain and you can read
+It makes sense for all the logic related to variables to be at the top of the document.
+It's easier to maintain because you can change it in one place and it's easier to read because you can see what properties are changing and when.

+See the Pen [Responsive design with CSS variables](https://codepen.io/MadeByMike/pen/dRNqNw/) by Mike ([@MadeByMike](https://codepen.io/MadeByMike)) on [CodePen](https://codepen.io).
+<script type="null"></script>

 In this example I have an aside and a main element with different font-sizes.
 The aside has a dark background and the main element has a light background.